Sparse Approximate Inference for Spatio-Temporal Point Process Models: Conclusions

 \section{Conclusions}

-We proposed a family of approximate inference methods for spatio-temporal log-Gaussian Cox process models; the algorithms are based on variational approximate inference methods using expectation constraints.
-Note that the method can be applied to any similar latent Gaussian model \eqref{EqnJointModel} with general (pseudo) likelihood $\tilde{\psi}_{t,i}(x_{t}^{i})$.
-We show how the sparsity in the underlying dynamic model can be exploited in order to overcome the limitations in the standard forward-backward and block inference methods which can become very expensive w.r.t. both storage and computation for large $n$ and $T$.
-The proposed family of approximate inference schemes provide a wide range of options w.r.t. accuracy and both computational and storage complexity.
-They are easily adaptable to the computational and storage constraints of the user---for example one can start out with ${\it diag}$ and move to various {\it chordal} methods if accuracy needs to be improved.
-The inference schemes using messages with chordal precision structures can serve as a good compromise in complexity between schemes using diagonal and full precision matrix structures.
+In this paper we propose a family of approximate inference methods for spatio-temporal log-Gaussian Cox process models; the algorithms are based on variational approximate inference methods and approximate message passing.
+Note that the method can be applied to any similar latent Gaussian model \eqref{EqnJointModel} with general (pseudo) likelihood ${\psi}_{t,i}(x_{t}^{i})$.
+We show how the sparsity in the underlying dynamic model can be exploited in order to overcome the limitations in the standard forward-backward and block inference methods which can become prohibitive for large $n$ and $T$.